seifomran132/FOS-Operating-System-Project-FCIS/README.md

 In milestone 1 we built a dynamic allocator to dynamically allocate blocks in memory using different strategies

-Milestone functions
+Milestone functions<br />
-1- Initialize Memblocknodes
+1- Initialize Memblocknodes<br />
-2- Find Memblock
+2- Find Memblock<br />
-3- Insert in ALOC List
+3- Insert in ALOC List<br />
-4- Allocating blocks using First Fit Strategy
+4- Allocating blocks using First Fit Strategy<br />
-5- Allocating blocks using Best Fit Strategy
+5- Allocating blocks using Best Fit Strategy<br />
-6- Allocating blocks using Next Fit Strategy
+6- Allocating blocks using Next Fit Strategy<br />
-7- Insert Block in Free List
+7- Insert Block in Free List<br />
-8- Autocomplete for the command line
+8- Autocomplete for the command line<br />

 ### Milestone 2

 In Milestone 2 we built essential Paging functions, Kernal Heap functions, Chunk Operations Functions

 Milestone functions
-9- Allocate Chunk in RAM
+9- Allocate Chunk in RAM<br />
-10- Copy Chunk from one place to another
+10- Copy Chunk from one place to another<br />
-11- Cut chunk from one place to another
+11- Cut chunk from one place to another<br />
 12- Share chunk
 13- Calculate the required frames for a chunk
 14- Calculate allocated frames